anon-blue/anon.blue/README.txt

 !
 Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mc glone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping his si ster and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
-He is a violent felon!
-Please alert the police!
-Tha nk you! <3 !Jamie Lee Piercdrrqqrn: 09/1=/1994, His Current Address: 318 Mcglone Lane Flemingsburg,oiuiiuiuouoiejiiwoewioeiweuwioeuwoiuewoiuewiueiwewioeuiwou3
+Wanted for raping his si ster and his own 3 year old daughter (at the time was only 2) he is very un well and has access to fim djjjdjcjcjcjcjcjcjcjq0a0ppdjxjxjcjcjcjcjfjfjxjjjdjjjjjjjj j+/@{&% <3 !Jamie Lee Piercdrrqqrn: 09/1=/1994, His Current Address: 318 Mcglone Lane Flemingsburg,oiuiiuiuouoiejiiwoewioeiweuwioeuwoiuewoiuewiueiwewioeuiwou3
                                                                             f